EDU118 - Human Growth and Development (3 cr.)

 EDU5160 - School and Culture in the 21st Century (2 cr.)

 The nature and history of schools with focus on the interrelationship of school and democratic society, the purposes and goals of education and the teaching profession.
 Emphasis on the impact of education on the tenets of democracy.
 An exploration of the impact of 21st century social trends and forces as they relate to teaching and learning.
 Includes 10 hours of field experience.
 (Fall/Spring).
 Prerequisites: MST Childhood and MST Adolescence majors or POI.

 EDU5170 - Educational Technology I (2 cr.)

 EDU5180 - Practitioner Research in Education I: Planning Research (2 cr.)

 A conceptual framework for educators in their roles as producers and consumers of research.
 The basic concepts and principles important to planning inquiry projects are explored with an emphasis on how educators conduct research in settings where they work as practitioners.
 The focus will be on sensitizing educators to caveats and ethical issues by developing abilities to frame, analyze, evaluate, and critique research.
 Students will complete training in the protection of human research participants, and develop a research proposal that investigates educational practice.
 Students who have completed EDU475 may not take this course for credit.
 (Fall/Spring).
 Corequisites: none.
 Prerequisites: MST Childhood and MST Adolescence majors or POI.

 EDU5201 - Advanced Study in Content & Pedagogy: Curriculum Design (2 cr.)

-This course examines and compares models of curriculum design, and surveys the history of curriculum development.
+This course examines and compares models of curriculum design, as well as surveying the history of curriculum development.
 Class sessions focus on the pedagogical knowledge required for the planning and design of curricula that facilitate development of students' enduring understandings.
 Students also establish curriculum maps in their academic content area in order to study advanced concepts in the discipline and link the concepts with curriculum design.
-(Note: This course is a checkpoint for portfolio submission in the C&I program.).
+This course fulfills state-mandated requirements for the Dignity for All Students Act (DASA).
 (Fall).
-Corequisite: EDU5202; matriculation into C&I program.

 EDU5202 - Advanced Study in Content & Pedagogy: Assessment Methods (2 cr.)